MedBenali0/Coffee-Sales-Dashboard-Excel-Project/README.md

    </p>

 ## Summary
-This project enabled me to hone my skills in data cleaning, modeling, analysis, and visualization using Excel, utilizing Power Query, Power Pivot, and Pivot Tables to deliver comprehensive insights.
+This project enabled me to develop my skills in data cleaning, modeling, analysis, and visualization using Excel, utilizing Power Query, Power Pivot, and Pivot Tables to deliver comprehensive insights.